rails/rails/guides/source/action_cable_overview.md

 ActionCable.server.broadcast(
   "chat_#{room}",
   {
-    sent_by: 'Paul',
+    sent_by: "Paul",
-    body: 'This is a cool chat app.'
+    body: "This is a cool chat app."
   }
 )
 ```